-Montessori wardrobe
+Montessori Wardrobe

-Step-by-step Montessori wardrobe instructions
+Step-by-step guide to a Montessori wardrobe

-Step 1: Prepare KALLAX
+Step 1: Prepare the KALLAX

-Step 3: Inserting the clothes rail
+Step 3: Insert the clothes rail

 The finishing touches

-More organisers for you
+More organisational aids for you

-Advantages of the Montessori wardrobe
+Benefits of the Montessori wardrobe

 - Little ones can put away freshly washed laundry themselves and learn to take responsibility.

-Montessori wardrobe must not be overwhelming
+A Montessori wardrobe shouldn’t be overwhelming

 Only seasonal clothes in the Montessori wardrobe